allenluke83/interview_repo/README.md

 # interview_repo
-A collection of scripts used throughout my masters project
+A selection of scripts taken from work I have undertaken in the past.